wbalmer/petitRADTRANS/docs/content/contributing.rst

 ================================
 We always aim to enhance petitRADTRANS, so do not hesitate to report bugs or propose new features or other suggestions.
 The preferred way in both cases is to create a new issue on the `petitRADTRANS gitlab <https://gitlab.com/mauricemolli/petitRADTRANS/-/issues>`_.
 In that case, please take the time to read the guidelines below.

-Alternatively, you can directly contact members of the development team via e-mail.
+Alternatively, you can directly contact members of the development team `via e-mail <../index.html#contact>`_.

 Guidelines to report an issue
 -----------------------------